 (C) Supporting Your Teen’s Search in the Age of Social Media, Patricia Dorner, MA, LPC

-Adoptive parents, birthparents, adoption professionals, and therapists are often challenged by ateen’s desire to search for birthfamily.
-This workshop will examine the ingredients that maximize positive outcomes while considering social media.
-Some of the topics to be covered:
+Adoptive parents, birthparents, adoption professionals, and therapists are often challenged by a teen’s desire to search for birthfamily.
+This workshop will examine the ingredients that maximize positive out-comes while considering social media.

 During Kristin’s last year of graduate school she became interested in Buddhism, and has been practicing meditation in the Insight Meditation tradition ever since.
 While doing her post-doctoral work she decided to conduct research on self-compassion – a central construct in Buddhist psychology and one that had not yet been examined empirically.